In Ghana there is a mixed system of English common law and customary law.

 Insurance

-The insurance industry is governed by the Insurance Act 2006 (Insurance Act).
-The Insurance Act complies significantly with the International Association of Insurance Supervisors Core Principles, and gives regulatory powers to the Ghana National Insurance Commission.
+The insurance industry is governed by the the Insurance Act, 2021 (Act 1061) (Insurance Act).
+The National Insurance Commission is the regulatory body responsible for the administration, supervision, regulation, monitoring and control of the insurance industry in Ghana.
+The Insurance Act complies significantly with the International Association of Insurance Supervisors (IAIS) Core Principles, and gives regulatory powers to the Ghana National Insurance Commission.

 Alcohol